-The Puffy mattress does a good job of sleeping cool from the thin cover and presence of the gel infused foam layer designed to provide airflow and breathability.
+The Puffy mattress does an excellent job of sleeping cool from the thin cover and presence of the gel memory gel foam layer designed to provide airflow and breathability.
 The gel in the upper layer prevents the buildup of heat and the company has put a lot of effort into making a bed with a memory foam feel that still sleeps cool.

-We did not feel any discomfort or stickiness that is often the case with all memory foam mattresses, and the Puffy does well in this respect.
+We did not feel any discomfort or stickiness that is often the case with all-foam mattresses, and this one does well in this respect.

-We would rate the Puffy as about average in terms of not sleeping hot, not necessarily better than most mattresses of this type and not causing us to wake up sweating and sticky.
+We would rate the Puffy as above average in terms of not sleeping hot, better than most mattresses of this type and not causing us to wake up sweating and sticky.
 The cooling gel foam does an excellent job at temperature regulation, something gel is good for.
 If you typically sleep hot, the gel infusion cooling technology in this mattress might be your solution for sleeping throughout the night.

 Sinkage and Motion Transfer

-In terms of sinkage and motion transfer, again with many of these mattresses it is highly dependent on sleeper weight.
+In terms of sinkage and motion transfer, again with many of these mattresses it is highly dependent on sleeper body type and weight.

-As I weigh considerably more than Kaye, around 230 lbs, I tend to sink a lot more into the mattress when sitting up or on the edge.
-This was particularly true of the Puffy.
-When sitting on it, I compressed almost all the way through the mattress.
+As I weigh considerably more than Kaye, around 230 lbs, I tend to sink a lot more into the mattress when sitting up, changing positions, or on the edge.

-Kaye did not experience this amount of sinkage as she weighs half of what I do.
+Kaye did not experience the same amount of sinkage as she weighs half of what I do.
 Nor did we experience the common phenomenon of her “sinking in a hole” or rolling towards me from the unequal weight difference on the mattress.
 This is common with all foam beds that have more motion transfer than others.
 The mattress thankfully did not cause us to have this.

-There was a little bit of sinkage with the Puffy, but nothing too extreme.
-This tends to be the case with most 10″ mattresses with only a few layers, and was to be expected for the most part.
-This is more a function of my heavier weight, as mentioned, which tends to compress the softer top comfort layers of many 10″ mattresses to sink when sitting up on the bed, or sitting near the edge.
+This tends to be the case with most 10″ mattresses with only a few layers and is more a function of my heavier weight, as mentioned, which tends to compress the softer top comfort layers of many 10″ mattresses when sitting up on the bed, or sitting near the edge.